 A failover attribute of Controlled_Failback specifies that the resource group will be run on the first available node in the runtime failover domain, and will remain running on that node until it fails.
 If the first node fails, the next available node will be used; the resource group will remain on this new node even after the first node reboots.
-This attribute is best used when client/server applications have expensive recovery mechanisms, such as databases or any application that uses tcp to communicate.
+This attribute is used when the primary application of a resource group is one based on tcp connections between the client and server.

-The recovery attributes Auto_Recovery and InPlace_Recovery determine the node on which a resource group will be allocated when its state changes to online and a member of the group is already allocated (such as when volumes are present).
+The recovery attributes Auto_Recovery and InPlace_Recovery determine the node on which a resource group will be allocated when its state changes to online and a member of the group is already allocated (such as when volumes are present.
 Auto_Recovery specifies that the failover policy will be used to allocate the resource group; this is the default recovery attribute if you have specified the Auto_Failback attribute.
-InPlace_Recovery specifies that the resource group will be allocated on the node that already contains part of the resource group; this is the default recovery attribute if you have specified the Controlled_Failback attribute.
+InPlace_Recovery specifies that the resource group; this is the default recovery specifies that the resource group will be allocated on the node that already contains part of the resource group; this is the default recovery attribute if you have specified the Controlled_Failback attribute.